King Records (Japan): Sub-labels

 Its Starchild label, was managed by animation producer Toshimichi Ōtsuki, specialised in anime music and film.
 King Records also distributes the Up-Front Works–owned and –operated labels Piccolo Town and Rice Music, and also released video games for the PC-88, Famicom, Game Boy Advance, and MSX2 platforms.
 On February 1, 2016, King Records restructured Starchild and renamed it King Amusement Creative.

 Paddle Wheel Records is a division of King Record Co.

 You!
-Be Cool is the official sub-label for AKB48.
+Be Cool was the official sub-label for AKB48, and is currently used by STU48.

 Venus-B is the company's official urban music imprint.

 Evil Line Records is the label's new division, established in April 2014, and comprises artists like Momoiro Clover Z and Meg, among others.

 Nexus is the label's division specialized for metal/underground music from Japan also overseas.
 Notable artists in it label are Earthshaker, etc.

 Seven Seas is the label's division focusing on world music from overseas artists in many genres.

+King Custom was a special division of King Records in Japan that began in the early 1960s.
+It allowed individuals to release their own works without oversight or promotional support from the label.
+King Records provided only the branding and distribution, leaving creators with full control over their content.
+This unique system supported independent and regional artists, preserving their artistic freedom while leveraging King Records' established reputation and network.

+The division worked with the following matrix numbers: NCS (7-inch records), NDS (33⅓ RPM EPs) and NAS (LPs).
+The label was discontinued in the late 1980s.